 One of the most horrific events that potentially can be encountered in a lifetime is the discovery of the body of a loved one who experienced a traumatic or unattended death.
-When such a scenario occurs, a person is left not only with the deep emotions associated with the loss of a loved one, but also with the virtually unimaginable aftermath of coming upon the remains of deceased person in this manner.
+When such a scenario occurs, a person is left not only with the deep emotions associated with the loss of a loved one but also with the virtually unimaginable aftermath of coming upon the remains of a deceased person in this manner.

 The grieving process is profoundly impacted by the additional responsibility of restoring the scene where the loved one was discovered to a habitable condition.
-The stark reality is that addressing the need to cleanup, sanitize, and restore an unattended death scene to a habitable condition is a daunting task, even for a specialist trained in this type of work.
+The stark reality is that addressing the need to clean up, sanitize, and restore an unattended death scene to a habitable condition is a daunting task, even for a specialist trained in this type of work.
 With this in mind, you need to have a solid appreciation of what situations require the intervention of an experienced, professional biohazard cleaning service.

-Specific Situations that Require a Specialty Biohazard Cleanup Service or Biohazard Remediation
+Specific Situations That Require a Specialty Biohazard Cleanup Service or Biohazard Remediation

 There are certain situations that occur in a residence that require a specialty biohazard cleanup service, also known as biohazard remediation.
 These include: